ArchDoc/archdoc-ui/README.md

 ## Why ArchDoc?

 ArchDoc UI is designed to tackle the problem of miscommunication between developers, architects, and other stakeholders in software development projects.
-With ArchDoc, you can define and visualize software models, which helps the whole team to know the services, components, and clients of your organization's software system..
+With ArchDoc, you can define and visualize software models, which helps the whole team to know the components, components, and clients of your organization's software system..

 ## Features

  - **Intuitive Diagrams**: ArchDoc UI arranges your organization's architecture in a clear, easy-to-understand graph.
 Powered by [React Flow](https://reactflow.dev/).
  - **Easy-to-use**: No need to learn a new diagram-as-code DSL, simply create a YAML file and use the `archdoc` cli tool to visualize it.
- - **Embedded Documentation**: Define and read documentation for your services, while exploring your architecture.
+ - **Embedded Documentation**: Define and read documentation for your components, while exploring your architecture.
  - **Open-source**: By the people, for the people.

 ## Getting Started